 Ethanol extraction typically destroys the terpenes when the ethanol is removed from the extract or is distilled from the winterized oil.
 Many ethanol extractors are seeking a way to preserve the terpene profile of the plant in the output oil.
 To this end people have tried techniques such as Steam distillation, CO2 stripping, and vacuum distillation.

 Certainly, CO2 can be used to strip terpenes from hemp biomass prior to ethanol extraction.
 However, vacuum distillation is by far the most gentle and effective way to harvest the terpene profile prior to ethanol extraction.

 No doubt, terpenes are as critical as the cannabinoids that accompany them, so terpene extraction is vital to a successful business.
 By following the extraktLAB method to terpene extraction, producers can rest assured that the terps they produce will be of the highest quality for wholesale or product formulation.
-And, while ethanol extraction can yield quality terps, it is our belief that supercritical CO2 extraction methods provide the best possible terpene yield – let alone the best possible CBD or THC yield as well.
+And, while ethanol extraction can yield quality terps, it is our belief that supercritical CO2 extraction methods provide the best possible terpene yield – let alone the best possible CBD yield as well.